 A probationary period gives you the opportunity to assess whether your new employee is capable, reliable and suitable for the job.
-The standard period is usually three to six months and is written into all contracts of employment.
+The standard period is usually three to six months and is written into the contract of employment.
 A probationary period is not a separate period of employment and new recruits receive the same entitlements as other employees.

-During this time, you may hold regular reviews so you can give your employee necessary support and opportunities to fix any problems or concerns on either side.
-This gives them the best chance of passing the probationary period successfully.
+During this time, you may hold regular probationary period reviews so you can give your employee necessary support and opportunities to fix any problems or concerns on either side.
+This gives them the best chance of passing probation successfully.

 As soon as the probationary period is over, let your employee know whether they have passed.
 If they are unsuccessful, you can extend their probationary period or end their employment.
 Always have a written record of this discussion.

 It is extremely important to remember that probationary employees still have the same rights as other employees for notice periods and dismissal and are entitled to have their unused leave paid out.

 Even if an employee does not pass their probation, they are still entitled to receive notice when their employment ends and be paid out for any accrued unused annual leave hours.

 If the employee does pass their probation, you can change the salary or rate of pay to a higher amount than what it was during the probation period.
 Keep in mind you can only change an employee’s rate of pay with their written consent and at all times, the rate of pay must comply with the minimum rates provided in relevant legislation and any applicable industrial instruments eg a modern award.

 If you are unsure whether a new employee is suitable for the job, but you are not ready to dismiss them yet, then you may want to extend their probation period.